gbwx-net/guides/raspibolt/raspibolt_faq.md

 :information_source: Please be aware that the internal data structure of Bitcoin Core changed from 0.16 to 0.17.
 If you download the blockchain using a different computer, make sure to use the same version.
 If you upgrade to 0.17, the data structure is converted automatically (can take a few hours) and it's not possible to use that data with older versions anymore.

 ### How to upgrade LND?
 Upgrading can lead to a number of issues.
-Please **always** read the [LND release notes](https://github.com/lightningnetwork/lnd/releases/tag/v0.5-beta) completely to understand the changes.
+Please **always** read the [LND release notes](https://github.com/lightningnetwork/lnd/releases/tag/v0.5.2-beta) completely to understand the changes.
 They also cover a lot of additional topics and many new features not mentioned here.

 * You might want to create a [backup of your system](raspibolt_65_system-recovery.md) first.

-* When **upgrading to LND 0.5**, I would also recommend to close your channels first, as there have been a number of issues with stuck funds that require very technical work to resolve them.
+* When **upgrading to LND 0.5.x**, I would also recommend to close your channels first, as there have been a number of issues with stuck funds that require very technical work to resolve them.

+* If **upgrading from LND 0.5 to 0.5.2** the nodes entire chainstate needs to be rescanned from the its individual 'birthday block' and can take a number of hours on a pi.
+While the rescan is going on your BTC wallet balance will drop and none of your channels will reconnect.
+You will recieve "[ERR] LNWL: Failed to process consensus server notification" while the rescan is in progress and LND recieves a new block notification from bitcoind.

 * As "admin" user, stop lnd system unit
   `$ sudo systemctl stop lnd`